ashleychontos/pySYD/docs/paper/paper.md

 Thanks to *Kepler*, K2 and TESS, we now have very large data volumes that require automated software tools to extract observables.
 Several tools have been developed for asteroseismic analyses [e.g., `A2Z`, see @mathur2010; `COR`, see @mosser2009; `OCT`, see @hekker2010], but nearly all of them are closed-source and therefore inaccessible to the general astronomy community.
-Some open-source tools exist [e.g., `DIAMONDS`, see @corsaro2014; `lightkurve`, see
+Some open-source tools exist [e.g., `DIAMONDS`, see @corsaro2014; `PBjam`, see
-@lightkurve], but they are either not optimized for large samples of stars or have not been extensively tested against closed-source tools.
+@nielsen2021; `lightkurve`, see @lightkurve], but they are either not optimized for large samples of stars or have not been extensively tested against closed-source tools.

 `pySYD` is adapted from the framework of the IDL-based `SYD` pipeline [@huber2009], which was extensively used to measure asteroseismic parameters for Kepler stars.
 Papers based on asteroseismic parameters measured using the